dyne/tomb/README.md

    lock    installs a lock on a TOMB to use it with KEY

    // Operations on tombs:
-   open    open an existing TOMB
-   index   update the search indexes of tombs search  looks for filenames matching text patterns list    list of open TOMBs and information on them
+   open    open an existing TOMB (-k specify KEY file) index   update the search indexes of tombs search  looks for filenames matching text patterns list    list of open TOMBs and information on them